 Lastly, NordicTrack has done little to improve the FreeStride Traner FS7i since last year.
-While NordicTrack has dropped the price to about $1,949 dollars*, they have not added any new features to this model.
+NordicTrack actually increased the price to $2,500 this year and they have not added any new features to this model.
 You may notice that the warranty has changed, though.
 But if you look closer you will see that the warranty change is not necessarily an improvement.
-Instead of a five-year parts and two-year labor warranty (from 2018), the 2019 FreeStride Trainer FS7i now has a ten-year frame, two-year parts, and one-year labor warranty.
+Instead of a five-year parts and two-year labor warranty (from 2018), the 2021 FreeStride Trainer FS7i now has a ten-year frame, two-year parts, and one-year labor warranty.
 Usually, you are not going to experience frame issues since most machines are made from high-quality steel these days.
 But the parts like nuts and bolts that rattle or pedals that receive lots of wear and tear are likely to need the warranty first; which then, of course, require labor to fix them.
 NordicTrack tried to fool people by making it seemed like they improved the warranty when really, they saved themselves three years of liability for the FreeStride Trainer FS7i with features that are now a year old.

 *Please keep in mind prices may vary from time of year and marketplaces.